abstratt/gradle-service-scopes-exploration/README.md

 # gradle-service-scopes-exploration

-Make sure to check the wiki pages.
+Make sure to also check the wiki pages.

 The output below is produced by the Gradle project in this repository.